Careers in Focus: Primary & Secondary Education

 What are the roles and responsibilities of a teaching assistant and HLTA?

 The job is really varied, and you need to be adaptable.
 You could be working with special needs pupils to give them the extra support they need or generally helping out with classroom activities such as; setting up the room, helping with task set by the teacher, working with children in groups or supporting children through 1-2-1, preparing resources for the lesson, supporting and planning for assemblies, supporting the teacher in marking books, being creative and designing noticeboards or props for assemblies.
-At secondary level, you’re likely to concentrate on working with individuals and small groups and, depending on the subject.
+At secondary level, you’re likely to concentrate on working with individuals and, depending on the subject, and small groups of pupils.

 Higher Level Teaching Assistant (HLTA) have more responsibility.
 This can include: working alongside teachers to support learning activities, helping to plan lessons and prepare teaching materials, acting as a specialist assistant for subjects, leading classes under the direction of the teacher and supervising other support staff.